theupdateframework/python-tuf/tuf/README.md

 >>> repository.write()
 ```

+In summary, the five steps a repository maintainer follows to create a basic TUF
+repository are:
+1. Generate repository directory that contains TUF metadata and the target files.
+2. Create top-level roles (`root.json`, `snapshot.json`, `targets.json`, and `timestamp.json`.)
+3. Add target files to the `targets` role.
+4. Optionally, create delegated roles to distribute target files.
+5. Write the changes.

+The repository tool saves repository changes to a `metadata.staged` directory.
+Repository maintainers may push the final changes to the "live" repository by
+copying the staged directory to its destination.
 ```Bash
 # Copy the staged metadata directory changes to the live repository.
 $ cp -r "/path/to/repository/metadata.staged/" "/path/to/repository/metadata/"